Inoperable Cities: Memories of Sand

 Expected Outcomes

-• Creation of monumental yet ephemeral sculptures reflecting Venezuelan architectural heritage
+• Creation of monumental yet impermanent sculptures honoring Venezuelan cultural heritage.

-• Bridge-building between Venezuelan diaspora community and broader New York arts ecosystem
+• Engagement of the Venezuelan diaspora and broader New York community in a shared artistic process.

 Artist Statement